netidx/netidx-book/src/administration/tls.md

 `--key-password-stdin`, never as an argument.
 Sealing is the production default when supported because copying a disk or config directory does not copy a usable key.

+![The key-protection choice.
+This host has no TPM, so only `password` and `none` are offered — `seal` appears on a machine that can provide it.](./tui-key-protection.png)

 The CA is different from an ordinary leaf.
 Its private key lives in an encrypted keyslot vault.
 The CA's autorenew credential is sealed to